 Not so with Leonid & Friends; their mission is simple: fidelity to the original essence and to the original sound.
 As such, I’m pleased to point out the Vorobyev spent what must have been countless hours painstakingly transcribing each of the parts from every song they perform.
 His accuracy is astonishing; for each player in the band executes what is essentially a note for note re-creation of the original studio album parts.
 If you are a long time and devoted fan, you will hear the utter craftsmanship in each and every part; you will recognize every signature riff, you will delight in breathtakingly accurate vocal parts.

-One place where the Friends deviate from stock just slightly in their sound is the one place where they have the least potential control; their accents.
-Clearly, everyone in the ensemble is an English speaker, or else they would not be able to sing these complex pieces so well.
+One place where the "Friends" deviate from stock just slightly in their sound is the one place where they have the least potential control; their accents.
+Clearly, everyone in the ensemble is an English speaker at least to some degree, or else they would not be able to sing these complex pieces so well.
 That said, their Russian accents creep through in many cases, but you know what?
 I find those accents incredibly charming.
 It is their way of making the performances uniquely their own, and it is clear that each and every member brings their love for and passion about Chicago’s music to their take on these timeless hits.
 I wouldn’t have it any other way.

 MAKE ME SMILE